myaleung/address-book-application/docs/domain-models-test-plan.md

 ### Tests
 - [ ] deleteAllContacts should remove all contacts from the address book
-- [ ] should prompt user to confirm deletion
 - [ ] should return true if contacts are deleted
-- [ ] should return false if contacts are not deleted
-- [ ] should return to previous state if deletion is cancelled
 - [ ] should throw an error if no contacts are found

 ## Kanban Board